 Credit risk is the risk of financial loss to the Company that a customer or counter party to a financial instrument fails to meet its obligations.
-The Company is exposed to credit risk from its operating activities, from its financing activities, including deposits with banks and other financial instruments.
+The Company is exposed to credit risk from its operating activities (primarily trade receivables) and from its financing activities, including deposits with banks, mutual funds and financial institutions and other financial instruments.